 If you have been forced into this situation, don’t be discouraged by my suggestion of a large RV.

 Do you need help with RV buying?
-Check out our How to Simplify RV Buying – Tips and Help for Buyers post.
+Check out our How to Find the Right RV for Your Lifestyle post.

 Ready for the next Pro Tip?
 Don’t Buy a Tow Vehicle!!

 If you are buying a travel trailer or Fifth Wheel, you will need a way to get it from wherever you purchased it to the campground/RV park, etc. where you will be living.